Supply Chain Visa Sponsorship Jobs in Alaska

 Which visa types are most common for supply chain roles in Alaska?

-The H-1B is the most common visa for supply chain positions requiring at least a bachelor's degree in logistics, supply chain management, or a related field.
+The H-1B visa is the most common visa for supply chain positions requiring at least a bachelor's degree in logistics, supply chain management, or a related field.
 TN visas are an option for Canadian and Mexican nationals in qualifying roles.
-Some positions with federal contractors may also involve L-1 transfers for candidates relocating from parent company offices abroad.
+Some positions with federal contractors may also involve L-1 visa transfers for candidates relocating from parent company offices abroad.
 Eligibility depends on the specific role and employer.

 Which cities in Alaska have the most supply chain sponsorship jobs?